 The Four Branches of the Mabinogi is an old Welsh classic that was first written down about 900 years ago.
 It appears to be a collection of traditional tales that probably originated in the oral storytelling tradition of the early Welsh.
 But in truth, we don’t know much about their history, the only real certainty is that they were written down by some talented, but unknown, author.

-The Four Branches are set in a past where the Welsh aristocracy still claim the Crown of London, and consider the whole of Britain to be their sovereign territory.
+The Four Branches are set in a past where the Welsh aristocracy still claim the Crown of Britain, and consider the whole island to be their sovereign territory.
+They are set in a past where the Romans, never mind the Saxons, are yet to arrive in Britain.
 Historically speaking, this would have been about 2000 years ago.
-They are set in a past where the Romans, never mind the Saxons, are yet to arrive in Britain.

 The general approach on this course is to read The Four Branches as teaching tales for the young nobility of medieval Wales.
 We will consider how this ancient Celtic mythology was used by storytellers, and ask what the tales could mean, because, as Pwyll himself declares in the first branch “There is some magical meaning there.”